 Ironically enough it is Apple’s phenomenal success in both defining “Apps” and “Mobile” through their deep vertical integration that is driving a sea change.

 Why?
 Because Apple’s shockingly insane profitability will cause the big competitors (Google, Microsoft, Facebook, Amazon) to compete, and they will not try to compete on Apple’s terms.
 They are smarter than that, and they’ve all read Art of War.

 In the Art of War, Sun Tzu teaches combatants to avoid direct confrontation and instead to create opportunities from the relative weaknesses of the enemy.
 Apple is so strong right now that any competitor would be criminally stupid to attempt to try to compete directly.
 Competing directly with Apple would mean building a vertically integrated ecosystem where the components of the end-to-end user experience is provided almost exclusively by one company.
 From channels (e.g. retail), to people (only those with Apple products), to devices (all the way to the silicon), and even content (apps exclusive to Apple devices), Apple’s strength comes from this vertical integration.

 But this leads to where Apple is potentially weak: End-to-end experiences where the components are heterogeneous within (e.g. multiple device manufacturers) and across (e.g. one company provides a service and another provides content).

-I’ve articulated that I think the right way to think about consumer products is from the consumer’s perspective, and that Experiences = Stuff / Time works as a thought model.
+The only way to think about consumer products is from the consumer’s perspective and the Experiences = Stuff / Time mental model provides a great framework for doing that.
 Consumers want and love cohesive end-to-end experiences across all of their devices, involving many people, via multiple channels, powered by a range of services, and full of content.
 Go read my post on it again.